The Analytics Bandwagon In 2017

 Better data-mining technologies and expanded analytics functionality are now highlighting the need for improved data governance to better organize data and adhere to privacy regulations and other data security restrictions.

 Finally, 2017 will see a skyrocketing need for employees trained in up-to-date data science technologies and business intelligence operations.
-Students interested in business programs may want to direct their studies toward a degree in business data analytics.
+Students interested in a masters in business analytics or a masters in data analytics program may want to direct their studies toward an advanced degree in business data analytics.

 AI And The Four Vs